cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 ```

 ### Keywords
-Python defines keywords that are core components of the language.
+Python defines several keywords that are core components of the language.
 They cannot be used to name objects, so it is important to know what these keywords are.
 The following code snippet produces a list of all keywords:

 ```python
 >>> import keyword